About My Work

 Apart from working in my private practice (Grover Olufsen Psychotherapy), I have worked with clients in the charity sector in London.

 Prior to training as a psychotherapist, I have had a wide exposure in life: I studied a master’s degree in engineering, worked in financial services for a decade, authored three books of poetry, written art & book reviews, been a member of a few international arts and conflict transformation NGOs, and read Buddhist philosophy for fifteen years.
-I also speak the Dutch language to a basic level, and have a keen interest in Dutch culture and art.
+I also speak the Dutch language to CEFR Level B1, and have a keen interest in Dutch culture and art.

 Psychotherapy Training and Qualifications